fatmatrabelsi17/Novashop-Online-Shopping-Website-PHP/README.md

+Import the sql file in config folder on phpMyAdmin

-admin login
+*for admin login:
 om@gmail.com
 pwd: 1234

-user login
+*for user login:
 user@gmail.com
 pwd: 1234